Grooming 101

 When it comes to grooming rabbits, there is more than grabbing a brush.
 Rabbits are just like dogs; different breeds have different grooming needs.
 Some rabbits just need a light brush every few weeks and other rabbits need to be brushed every day.
 There are some commonalities among all rabbits.
 All rabbits shed year round, but at least twice a year, all rabbits experience molting periods where they shed their winter or summer coats.
 Rabbits may have several signs indicating molts.
 Some rabbits get “tufts” of fur throughout their coats, oftentimes concentrated near their tail.
 Other rabbits will create clouds of fur as soon as you pet them while others will start developing tangles, knots, and matts.
 Rabbits should be groomed every 6-8 weeks during normal periods of shedding and once a week while they are molting.
 Below are tips and tricks for grooming rabbits the next time you find your bunny in need of grooming.

-These three tools are perfect for most rabbits except jersey woolies and angoras (they need clippers).
+These tools are perfect for most rabbits except jersey woolies and angoras (they need clippers).
 The Hairbuster is phenomenal because of the purple rubber piece along the teeth of the comb.
 It allows for grooming thick coated bunnies and really gets to their undercoat without scratching the skin of the rabbit.
 The Furminator is the best tool for bunnies with thinner coats but coarse fur.
 It will get the undercoat without risk of scratching the skin underneath.
 The Kong brush is perfect for rabbits with very soft fine hair.
 It is also perfect for light everyday grooming and bonding with your rabbit(s).
 The silicone bristles help simulate a massaging feel when used.

 Grooming Steps